 Head inland to the Grampians (Gariwerd) National Park to explore walking trails, waterfalls and ancient Aboriginal rock art.
 Explore the gold rush history of Ballarat and spoil yourself in the indulgent town of Daylesford on your journey back to Melbourne.

-On arrival, you will be met by a private driver and delivered to your Melbourne accommodation.
+On arrival, you will be met by a private driver outside customs exit and delivered to your Melbourne accommodation.

 Melbourne is the coastal capital of the state of Victoria.
 At the city's centre is the modern Federation Square development, with shopping, bars, and restaurants by the Yarra River.
 In the Southbank area, the Melbourne Arts Precinct is the site of Arts Centre Melbourne and the National Gallery of Victoria, with Australian and indigenous art.
 As the cultural capital of Australia, Melbourne has a hidden gem around every corner - Rich history, bustling laneways, rooftop bars, and world-class restaurants are just the beginning!